How to Use this Page

 This brief handout lists good habits for finishing your project and outlines tips and resources to aid you in revising your first draft

 Academic writing is a unique type of writing and can vary across disciplines.
 Use these materials to better understand the elements of academic writing, such as voice, disciplinary writing, and college-level writing.
 Reading academic sources is an important part of learning how to write in your discipline.
 For tips on how to engage with reading these sources, see our section on Reading Difficult Materials

-Materials designed by Christopher Basgier, Amy Cicchino, Megan Haskins, and James Truman
+Materials designed by Christopher Basgier, Amy Cicchino, Clare Hancock, Megan Haskins, and James Truman

 This worksheet is designed to help incoming first-year college students learn a bit about writing at the college level.
 There are also scenarios where students can consider what they would do in difficult writing situations